mcneel/help-docs/_en/flamingo/5/help/render-window.md

 #### Export to native Flamingo nXt file (.nXtImage)
 {: #export-to-nxtimage}
 Saves uncompressed luminance and color information.
 Saves all rendered channels including [alpha](environment-tab.html#alpha).
 The nXtImage files can be opened in the [Image Editor](image-editor.html) where [exposure](#adjust-image) and [post-processing effects](#effects) can be applied and the image resaved to another bitmap format.
 The .nXtImage format is the native image format of the nXt renderers.
 It is the recommended format for storing your renderings, since it preserves the most information about your rendering.
 Images stored in this format can be manipulated in the [nXt Image Editor](image-editor.html) and special effects can be added.
-From this editor, you can save to many popular standard formats, including all of the formats supported in nXt.
+From this editor, you can save to many popular standard formats, including all the formats supported in nXt.
 You can also save to [Piranesi EPix file (.epx)](http://www.piranesi.co.uk/) format.

 #### Export to HDR file
 {: #export-to-hdr}
 Saves uncompressed luminance and color information.
 The .hdr format stores luminance data directly in a High Dynamic Range format.
-Non-luminance backgrounds, such as normal photographs, will appear black when saved in one of these formats.
+Non-luminance backgrounds, such as normal photographs, appear black when saved in one of these formats.

 #### Export to EXR file
 {: #export-to-exr}
 A high-dynamic-range image file format, released as an open standard along with a set of software tools created by Industrial Light and Magic (ILM), released under a free software license.
 This file format supports 16-bits-per-channel floating-point values (half precision) with a sign bit, five bits of exponent, and a ten-bit mantissa.
 This allows a dynamic range of over thirty stops of exposure.
 See [Wikipedia article: OpenEXR](http://en.wikipedia.org/wiki/OpenEXR).
 The .exr format stores luminance data directly in a High Dynamic Range format.
-Non-luminance backgrounds, such as normal photographs, will appear black when saved in one of these formats.
+Non-luminance backgrounds, such as normal photographs, appear black when saved in one of these formats.

 #### ![images/close-x.png](images/close-x.png) Exit
 Closes the render window.